rx007/elasticsearch-demo/README.md

 1. Goto http://127.0.0.1 in your web browser
 2. Login with nextcloud for the username and password
 3. Click on the folder "s3"
-4. After a few minutes, the nginx log files will start appearing there from Fluent.
+4. After a few minutes, the nginx log files and Tweets will start appearing there from Fluent and the Twitter app.

 ### Accessing Kibana
 1. Goto https://0.0.0.0:5601 in your web browser